adilhbay/flappyrunner/README.md

 # flappyrunner
-Developed during the summer of 2017
+Developed during the summer of 2017 using Unity Engine

 It was basically flappy bird but instead of flying there was running.